Sign up to the newsletter that explores the ideas, projects and technologies that define our built environment. Find out more.

 Stoic philosophy has a concept called ‘memento mori’, remember you will die.
 While a morbid thought, it acts as a reminder that your life is fleeting and finite.
 You can’t add more time to the end.
 As such, choose to live your life in the fullest way possible with your mortality in mind.
 In the construction industry we often use the term ‘in abeyance’ on drawings to highlight that a particular part of the design is currently on hold.
 This is awaiting confirmation.
 Do nothing.
 Wait.
 Your knowledge should never be held ‘in abeyance’.
 This newsletter is a targeted way to explore the built environment and continue to develop your knowledge.

 An old proverb, ‘a pledged word has the same value as a debt’.
-We promise the following:
+I promise the following:

 - Respect your time